vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/2-canopy-ai.md

 ✅ What you have accomplished

-- Deployed the Canopy AI frontend on OpenShift
+- Deployed the Canopy frontend on OpenShift

 - Connected it to your own LLM endpoint